Acid Reflux and GORD - An Overview

-Gastroesophageal reflux disease (GERD) is a chronic disorder characterised by the regurgitation of stomach contents (acid, pepsin or bile) into the oesophagus throat, mouth and even lungs.
-GERD is predicted to impact 13.98% of the adult population worldwide.
+GORD is predicted to impact 14% of the adult population worldwide.
 In the UK, GERD affects up to 20% of the population.

 How is GERD diagnosed?

-The lower esophageal sphincter (LES) is made up of muscle at the bottom of the esophagus and surrounded by the diaphragm (also a muscle), that keep the sphincter tightly cLESed and separating the esophagus from the stomach, these two muscle layers prevent stomach contents from flowing upward (refluxing) into the esophagus.
+The lower oesophageal sphincter (LOS) is made up of muscle at the bottom of the oesophagus and surrounded by the diaphragm (also a muscle), that keep the sphincter tightly closed and separating the oesophagus from the stomach, these two muscle layers prevent stomach contents from flowing upward (refluxing) into the oesophagus.

-A weak or damaged lower esophageal sphincter is the main cause of GERD and other esophageal disorders.
-If a persons LOS is weak or damaged, the muscle can lose its ability to close (like GERD).
-When the LES fails to close, it allows stomach acid to flow up from the stomach into the esophagus, causing severe acid reflux and heartburn.
-Other mechanism thought to play a role are transient relaxation (reduced tone) of the lower oesophageal sphincter, increased intra-gastric pressure (for example straining and coughing), delayed gastric emptying, and impaired oesophageal clearance of acid.
+A weak or damaged lower oesophageal sphincter is the main cause of GORD.
+If a person’s LOS is weak or damaged, the muscle can lose its ability to close.
+When the LOS fails to close, it allows stomach acid to flow up from the stomach into the oesophagus, causing severe acid reflux and heartburn.

 1. Hiatus Hernia

-When the stomach is dislocated through the hiatus of the diaphragm into the chest, and the crural diaphragm becomes separated from the LES, this increases abdominal pressure and weakens LES pressure resulting in reflux.
-Hiatal hernia can be caused by being overweight, pregnancy, abdominal injury and Barretts esophagus.
+A hiatus hernia occurs when part of the stomach pushes up through the diaphragm into the chest.
+The diaphragm is the muscle that separates the chest and abdomen.
+This increases abdominal pressure and weakens LOS pressure resulting in acid reflux.
+Hiatal hernia can be caused by being overweight, pregnancy, abdominal injury and Barretts oesophagus.

 2. Overeating or Being Overweight

-When a person regularly overeats or is overweight, this causes stomach distention and puts a lot of extra pressure on the LES.
-Over time, the LES loses its shape and its strength, allowing acid to flow upward, causing further damage to the LES.
+When a person regularly overeats or is overweight, this causes stomach distention and puts a lot of extra pressure on the LOS.
+Over time, the LOS loses its shape and its strength, allowing acid to flow upward into the oesophagus.

 3. Pregnancy